What to Include with Wedding Invitations

 wedding Date

-This could be written out in words or very simply just the short date with numerals only.
+This could be written out in words or very simply just the short date with numerals only for a clean modern look.

 THE TWENTY EIGHTH OF JANUARY, TWENTY TWENTY FOUR